tobiblas/hub/README.md

 BACKEND:

 server.js this is the main backend file.
+Executed with pm2 on raspberry pi.

 views/ here are templates (EJS) that are used to provide html to frontend.